Skip to main content

 }

 This code executes a transaction with three operations.
-First, we create a book, then two reviews, and connect them to the book we created.
+First, we create a book; then, we create two reviews and connect them to the book we created.

 • assert_equals(book, reviews[0].book); ensures that the correct book is connected to the review.